veryslowcode/veryslowcode/README.md

 >[!WARNING]
->It is likely that none of my code on here is good, but it should work.
+>It is likely that none of my code on here is efficient, but it should work.
 >Use at your own risk :crossed_fingers:

 # Hi :wave: